Seneca-ICTOER/CSP451/docs/course-info/assessments.md

 For details of mark breakdown, refer to the Blackboard Portal.
 The link to the portal can be found in [Quick Links](#quick-links) section.
 This page serves as a general overview providing an outline of the assessment types and criteria for the course.
 For more detailed information on specific assessments, including weightings, rubrics, and submission due dates refer to the Blackboard Portal.
 For assessment details including instructions, and submission requirements refer to CSP451 GitHub and Assignment Instructions in [Quick Links](#quick-links) section.

-Learning journey is structured around **Checkpoints**, **Milestones**, and **Final Evaluation Project**, each designed to progressively build your skills and knowledge in the subject matter.
+Learning journey is structured around **Checkpoints**, **Milestones**, and **Final Evaluation**, each designed to progressively build your skills and knowledge in the subject matter.
 Together, these components form a cohesive and structured learning experience, empowering you to achieve your learning objectives and emerge with tangible skills and accomplishments in the subject area.

 The checkpoints serve as pivotal deliverables where you'll delve into specific topics, mastering essential concepts and techniques targeted in that checkpoint.
 All checkpoints are hands-on exercises, that requires you to complete the practical sections and answer questions that assess your learning.

 Additionally, the milestones represent significant achievements throughout the course, marking key junctures where you'll showcase your proficiency and apply your newfound expertise to real-world scenarios or projects.

-Finally, your learning is assessed through the Final Evaluation Project, where you'll synthesize and demonstrate your skills by tackling a complex challenge or developing a comprehensive solution that integrates the knowledge and techniques acquired throughout the course.
+Finally, your learning is assessed through the Final Evaluation, where you'll synthesize and demonstrate your skills by tackling a complex challenge or developing a comprehensive solution that integrates the knowledge and techniques acquired throughout the course.

 ## Assessment Policies Overview